top of page

 The engine of self-deception: When your selfish actions clash with your 'servant leader' self-image, your brain generates mental discomfort.
 To fix it, you rationalize the behavior rather than changing it.

-• When YOU mess up: It is because of your character ("You yelled because you are unprofessional").
+• When YOU mess up: It is because of your character ("You messed up because you are unprofessional").

-We grant ourselves infinite grace and others none.
+We grant ourselves infinite grace and others none, effectively rewriting history in real-time to protect our ego.

 You cannot fix a problem you refuse to acknowledge.
-Breaking the cycle of self-protection doesn't happen naturally.
-It requires three specific friction points to override your biology.
+Breaking the cycle of self-protection requires three specific friction points to override your biological reflex:

-You cannot see your own blind spots.
+3. Ruthless Coaching: You cannot see your own blind spots.
 By definition, they are invisible to you.
-You need a coach or a mentor who doesn't buy your narrative—someone who loves you enough to tell you that you are the problem.
+You need a coach or mentor who doesn't buy your narrative—someone who loves you enough to tell you that you are the problem.

 Stop pretending you aren’t selfish.
-Admit that you are—and then do the hard work to override that reflex in service of the mission and your people.
+Admit that you are—and then do the hard, conscious work to override that reflex in service of the mission and your people.

 Frequently Asked Questions (FAQ)